cam39porter/tangle/static-site-generator/blog/03-09-18[blazingtrails]/index.md

 > Wholly new forms of encyclopedias will appear, ready made with a mesh of associative trails running through them, ready to be dropped into the memex and there amplified.
 The lawyer has at his touch the associated opinions and decisions of his whole experience, and of the experience of friends and authorities.
 The patent attorney has on call the millions of issued patents, with familiar trails to every point of his client’s interest.
 The physician, puzzled by a patient’s reactions, strikes the trail established in studying an earlier similar case, and runs rapidly through analogous case histories, with side references to the classics for the pertinent anatomy and histology.
 The chemist, struggling with the synthesis of an organic compound, has all the chemical literature before him in his laboratory, with trails following the analogies of compounds, and side trails to their physical and chemical behavior.

-When you think about it, memories, knowledge, and wisdom really are like trails, or branches, always growing and relating to each other in different ways as new information is captured, distilled, and stored.
+I really like how Vannevar thinks about memories, knowledge, and wisdom.
+He sees them as trails, or branches, always growing and relating to each other in different ways as new information is captured, distilled, and stored.

 It reminds me of a tangle of vines through a trellis.
 As the vines grow, they wrap around each other to create a big, tangled mess.
 However, if you were to pull one stem out from the knot carefully, you'd be able to inspect it, discover from where it sprouted, and know what other branches it had touched.
 You might even find something hidden from sight where the untangled vine used to rest.